-The renewable business in the United Kingdom is currently developing offshore wind projects in the country, with our English projects in the East Anglia area and sites secured in Scotland
+The renewable business in the United Kingdom is currently developing offshore wind projects in the country, with our English projects in the East Anglia area and sites secured in Scotland.
 The East Anglia 1 offshore wind farm continues to supply energy to the national grid.

 After having won a contract for difference in the fourth round of auctions in the United Kingdom, East Anglia 3 finished construction and closed all key contracts (foundations, export transmission cable, supply and installation of wind turbines) and engineering and design work is under way.
 HVDC (installation and manufacturing) works continued throughout the third quarter and are progressing well.
 Providers have commenced construction work on the foundations and this will continue throughout the rest of the year.

 Good progress is being made in the key engineering and design work for the East Anglia 1 North and East Anglia 2 offshore wind farms.
-The projects were not presented in the UK CFD Auction Round the UK CFD Auction Round 6.
+The projects were not presented in the UK CFD Auction Round 5, but preparations are being made to take part in the UK CFD Auction Round 6.